ccp5UK/dl-poly/documentation/source/UserManual/construction_and_execution/ewald_precision.rst

 power of 2 multiple restriction in DL_POLY_5's predecessor, DL_POLY_3.
-As a consequence, however, execution on different processor decompositions may lead to different working lengths of the k-vectors/FFT transforms and therefore slightly different SPME forces/energies whithin the same level of SPME/Ewald precision/accuracy specified.
+As a consequence, however, execution on different processor decompositions may lead to different working lengths of the k-vectors/FFT transforms and therefore slightly different SPME forces/energies within the same level of SPME/Ewald precision/accuracy specified.

 .. note::